geosolutions-it/MapStore2/docs/developer-guide/externalized-configuration.md

 Most of the MapStore configuration files can be externalized using a **data directory**.

 Currently this functionality can only be enabled for projects, not for the main product.
+For the main product the externalization support is limited to the [Database Setup](../database-setup) )

-This is useful if you have custom configurations that you don't want to overwrite when you deploy a new version of your MapStore project.
+Externalization of configurations is useful if you have custom configurations that you don't want to overwrite when you deploy a new version of your MapStore project.

 This is a list of backend configuration files that can be externalized in the data directory: